JLK700/filmweb-news-scraper/README.md

 ## How to use

-Just enter the range of sites from which you want to scrape filmweb news (18 news per site) and after the run corpus.json file will be created in script directory.
+Enter the range of sites from which you want to scrape filmweb news (18 news per site) and a corpus.json file will be created in the script directory.

 #### Corpus details

+The corpus is saved in a json file.
+Each news object can be identified with a unique id and contains 4 types of information:
+- News Title
+- Date of Publication
+- News Type
+- Text of the news